 Checking and staying close to the exit when in a small room.

 In a crowded place, such people stand near the door.

 Avoid traveling when the bus or car is overcrowded.

 The typical symptoms exhibited by the person are:

-Childhood trauma: Experiencing the feeling of being trapped in a room as a child might cause the phobia later in life.
+Childhood trauma - Experiencing the feeling of being trapped in a room as a child might cause this phobia later in life.

 Prepared phobia: This is an evolutionary process, where our brains are prepared to help us escape from certain life-threatening situations although it is no longer applicable in our society.

 Claustrophobia is most commonly diagnosed by a psychologist or psychiatrist and usually emerges during a consultation for anxiety problems.
 The specialist will tell you to describe your symptoms and will try to rule out other causes or types of anxiety.
 For claustrophobia diagnosis, the following criteria have to be met: